Hunter-Open-Source-Club/Constitution/constitution.md

 [hackers](https://en.wikipedia.org/wiki/Hacker_culture) it didn't take long for it to become a proprietary commodity.
-The resurgence of freedom and openness in software can be likened to the Enlightenment -- a period of time which followed the Dark ages, which, in turn, were preceded by the intellectualism of the ancient Greek and Roman Empires.
+The resurgence of freedom and openness in software can be likened to the Enlightenment -- a period of time which followed the Dark Ages, which, in turn, were preceded by the intellectualism of the ancient Greek and Roman Empires.
+These movements share more than similarly structured histories -- many of the ideals put forward by the Free and Open Source movements (such as the belief that knowledge should be free) originated in the Enlightenment.
 Many great people have been involved in promoting these ideals -- we stand on the shoulders of giants, ordinary heroes.
 The history of Computer Science and Open Source is the people's history, and [there is much to be learned from those who preceded